 To study the Post-Graduate Diploma in Law, most institutions will require you to have completed a non-law degree and gained a minimum of a 2:2.

-However, a large proportion of law firms and chambers will expect you to have a 2:1 at undergraduate degree level (except for in extenuating circumstances).
+However, a large proportion of law firms and chambers will expect you to have a 2:1 at undergraduate degree level (excepting extenuating circumstances).

-See a full list of Post-Graduate Diploma in Law providers and their entry requirements with our PGDL Comparison Table.
+See a full list of Post-Graduate Diploma in Law providers and their entry requirements using our PGDL Comparison Table.

-Usually, you are free to decide where you wish to study and there are PGDL courses in institutions all over the UK.
+Usually, you are free to decide where you wish to study; there are PGDL courses in institutions all over the UK.
+Some providers, such as the University of Law, offer the course in multiple locations.

 If you’re worried about not being able to pay for your studies, there are various PGDL funding opportunities available to aspiring lawyers, such as scholarships and law firm sponsorship.Should you convert to law?
 Take the quiz!